lkuper/dissertation/talks/defense.md

 Then I'm going to explain what I mean by lattice-based data structures, and as part of that, we'll see how they generalize those existing approaches that I'll cover.
 Lattice-based data structures are called LVars for short, and we'll see why they're called that in a little while.

-I'm going to introduce the idea of quasi-determinism, which means "determinism modulo errors", as I'll explain later on.
-I'll show how we incorporate this idea in the LVars programming model, and why it's such an interesting property.
+I'm going to introduce the idea of quasi-determinism, which is a term we made up, and to a first approximation it means "determinism modulo exceptions".
+It's actually better than that; it's determinism modulo a particular kind of exception.
+I'll show how we incorporate this idea in the LVars programming model, and why it's useful.

 To support these claims of determinism and quasi-determinism, I actually have to prove that those properties are true.
 So I'm going to sketch out for you how I proved that our two flavors of the LVars programming model are deterministic and quasi-deterministic, respectively.